Advertiser Disclosure

 Should You Buy Alaska Miles?

 It can make sense to purchase Alaska miles if you have a specific redemption in mind that you know will provide more than 1.85 cents per mile in value.
-It also can make sense if you’re on the cusp of a redemption but don’t currently have enough miles to complete the booking.
+It also can make sense if you’re on the cusp of a redemption but don’t have quite enough miles to complete the booking.

 Cathay Pacific business class cabin on the Airbus A35K